Mind Research Fellowship (6 months)

 This award is intended for academics in post, part-time or full-time, in an institution of higher education in the UK or Republic of Ireland.
 Competition for these awards is open in terms of both philosophical area and career stage of applicant.
 One of the aims of the fellowship scheme is to support academics who are substantially burdened with teaching or administrative duties.
 The fellowship may be used to fund research leave for a project at any stage of completion, including initial stages of research, but the Executive strongly advises applicants to include a timetable of work indicating clearly what the outcome of the research leave is intended to be.
 The grants will be paid to the universities at which the scholars are employed, and each grant will exactly cover the cost of a twelve-month lectureship at the lowest spinal point of the Lecturer A scale or equivalent as specified by the rules of the institution, plus on costs (National Insurance, pension, and London Allowance where appropriate).
 Or, in the case of a part-time award, the grant will be proportional.

-Mind Association Research Fellows, 2019-20
+Mind Association Research Fellow

 Applications should consist of: